clarkfitzg/course_planning/bigdata.md

 ## Topics

 STAT 129 will primarily use the Python programming language for instruction in class, but will also include content on Structured Query Language (SQL) and bash.
+Students are welcome to do some assignments in any programming language they are comfortable with.

 > Comments:
 >